rachichi/DH110/Assignments/A01/Assignment01.md

 > *Recommendation: Refine the theme of the app to a smaller list of icons and colors.
 Only use colors where necessary.
 For example, the list of icons should be one color.*

 #### 9. Help Users Recognize, Diagnose, and Recover From Errors
 * If a user is unable to log into their account using the menu options at the bottom of the screen, the error message that pops up is uninformative; simply stating “There was an error while trying to log you in.”
+(1)

 ![After clicking Yes in the modal window box](../Images/clicked-yes.PNG)

 > *Recommendation: Provide users some direction in the error message by including a button which says “try a different log-in method.”*

 #### 10. Help and Documentation
 * The FAQ is short and difficult to access.
 If by chance your question is not available, there is no simple way to contact the creators.
 Every “get in touch here” hyperlink automatically routes users to Apple’s “Mail” app.
-Since I am not signed into that application, and no email address is actually listed, I may not ever get my questions answered.
+If users happen to not be signed into that application, and no email address is actually listed, users may not ever get their questions answered.
+(2)

 <p align="center">
   <img src="../Images/appointment-faq.PNG" alt="Appointment FAQ page" width="500px"/>